achimkoh/neural-xy-pad/README.md

 ## How to use

+- Download and unzip this folder. (https://github.com/achimkoh/m4l-sketch-rnn-xy/releases)
+- Drag and drop the .amxd file in your Ableton Live project, where it is convenient (this is an Audio Effect).
+- Note: the .amxd file and the .js file need to be in the same folder.
-Download and unzip this folder.
-Drag and drop the .amxd file in your project, where it is convenient (this is an Audio Effect).
-Click one of the 'Map' buttons and then click to some parameter in Live that you want the pad to control.
+- Click one of the 'Map' buttons and then click to some parameter in Live that you want the pad to control.
 Do the same with the other button.
-The on/off trigger shows 'Off' by default; click on it to let the neural net start drawing on your xy controller.
+- The on/off trigger shows 'Off' by default; click on it to let the neural net start drawing on your xy controller.

 ## To do